Educating Yourself on Atrial Fibrillation

 Some people with AFib may not have any symptoms.
 Others may experience:

-Our AFib clinics offer fast appointments, usually within a few days of reaching out.
-We take the time to listen to you so we can understand as much as possible about what you’re experiencing.
+Our AFib clinics offer fast appointments, usually within a few days.
+We take the time to listen and understand your symptoms and overall health.

-Other common tests we use to diagnose AFib include:
+Other common tests include:

-Treatment options depend on symptoms and may include:
+Treatment options may include:

 We use cookies to improve your website experience.
 By using this site, you agree to our Terms of Use.
 Read our Internet Privacy Statement to learn what information we collect and how we use it.